liberland/Constitution/Constitution.md

 § 1

-Crimes shall be the most serious amongst all delicts and shall afford the severest of punishment.&#x20;
+1. Criminal Process shall be a process where Liberland acts as the accuser and another subject as the defendant, accused of a delict.
+2. The Criminal Process shall be set up in ways that allow the Court to establish matters of fact, particularly guilt and punishment, to the highest degree of certainty attainable.

 § 2

-1. Criminal Process shall be a process where Liberland acts as the accuser and another subject as the defendant, accused of a Crime.&#x20;
+Crimes shall be the most serious amongst all delicts and shall afford the most severe of punishment.
-2. The Criminal Process shall be set up in ways that allow the Court to establish matters of fact, particularly guilt and punishment, to the highest degree of certainty attainable.&#x20;

 **Art.
-66: State Monopoly on Criminal Justice**
+66: State Monopoly on Prosecuting Crimes**

 State Courts established by Law shall be the only organs capable of deciding on the guilt and punishment regarding a criminal delict.&#x20;